 7. There are online resources and programs to help employers find qualified candidates when they want to hire individuals with disabilities.
 For example, Project SEARCH gives workplace experience to high seniors who have disabilities to help them be successful employees.
 Look for this program in your area.
 A job coach may be available to help you and the new employee make useful accommodations.

 The unemployment statistics above refer to individuals who are willing and able to work productively in jobs that match their skills.
 Twice as many workforce persons with disabilities are unemployed as workforce people without disabilities.
 People unable to find work feel unproductive, and our tax dollars are generally needed for support.

-Starting in 2001, President Bush’s New Freedom Initiative charges the ADA with the task of partnering with small businesses to find employment for individuals with disabilities.
-With updated policies, accessible education, computer experience, on-the-job training or coaches, and workplace accommodations, it will become easier for employers to fill open positions with workers with disabilities.
+Starting in 2001, President Bush’s New Freedom Initiative charged the ADA with the task of partnering with small businesses to find employment for individuals with disabilities.
+With updated policies, accessible education, computer experience, on-the-job training or coaches, and workplace accommodations, it’s easier than ever for employers to fill open positions with workers with disabilities.

 When tax time comes, you will be glad you carefully tracked your employees’ payroll records!
 Patriot Software’s online payroll lets you run reports and find information easily.
 Try it for free!

 This article has been updated from its original publication date of June 11, 2011.This is not intended as legal advice; for more information, please click here.